 Plus, it is the number one flooring option that potential homebuyers are drawn to.

-So, if you decide to sell your home at any point, you are already ahead of the game.
+So if you decide to sell your home at any point, you will already be ahead of the game.
 And you can expect to get more out of your home than you would with other flooring types.

 What does it cost to install hardwood flooring?
-That depends on a few different factors.
+That depends on a few factors.

-Let’s look further at what you can expect to pay to have hardwood flooring installed in your home.
+Let’s look further into hardwood flooring options and costs so that you know what you can expect if you want them installed in your home.